chinsulchinsul/Report_SSH_Log/README.md

     ```python
     root@192.168.0.110's password:
     ```
-- Will prompted
+- Will prompt for input IP Client :
     ```python
     Please Input IP Client :
     ```
-  You need to entering an IP Client, example :
+  You need to entering an IP Client, example (192.168.0.112 as your IP Client) :
     ```python
     Please Input IP Server : 192.168.0.112
     ```